 Level 4/5 focus on the two leading levels of car automation as detailed by the Society of Automotive Engineers.

-Level 4 is human driver within specified parameters while Level 5 entails no human driver without limits.
+Level 4 is a human driver within specified parameters while Level 5 entails no human driver without limits.

 However, most experts are convinced that Level 5 automation would be difficult to attain.

 Details like which city the new ride-hailing service would first be launched in were not immediately disclosed.
-However, the companies revealed that Israeli government supports the project and is ready to supply infrastructural and regulatory support as required.
+However, the companies revealed that the Israeli government supports the project and is ready to supply infrastructural and regulatory support as required.

-Volkswagen does not feature in the membership of the super group, which consists of Chrysler, Fiat, Mobileye, Intel and BMW.
+Volkswagen does not feature in the membership of the supergroup, which consists of Chrysler, Fiat, Mobileye, Intel and BMW.

 The group is known for not only being behind the creation of semi-autonomous but also fully autonomous technologies designed for production cars.